 Flow Monitoring and Capacity Thresholds

-The consent holder must continuously monitor the daily volume of wastewater received at the wastewater treatment plant.
+The Consent Holder must continuously monitor the daily volume of wastewater received at the wastewater treatment plant.

-If the average daily flow over any three-month period reaches or exceeds 80% of the design capacity (as certified in the accepted engineering plans within condition xx, the consent holder shall, within three months, submit to the Council’s Compliance Manager (or equivalent) a detailed upgrade plan for certification.
+Prior to the final staging of the treatment plant, if the rolling three-month daily average flow reaches or exceeds 80% of the design capacity (as certified in the accepted engineering plans within condition xx, the Consent Holder must, within three months, investigate the source of the increase in flows.
+Should it be as a result of increased occupancy the Consent Holder must submit to the Councila detailed upgrade plan.

 The upgrade plan must set out how the wastewater treatment plant and/or disposal field will be expanded or enhanced to accommodate projected increased flow volumes and must include a timetable for implementing the upgrade.
 The upgrade must be completed in accordance with this timetable to the satisfaction of Council.